zbigniewstefaniuk/chat_app/README.md

 </h1

 <p style="text-align:center;">
- It's chat app, implemented using Flask-SocketIO with both the database (PostgreSQL) and the app deployed in AWS.
+ It's chat app, implemented using Flask-SocketIO with both the database (PostgreSQL) and the app deployed in AWS/EC2 (ubuntu/Gunicorn).
 It also has user registration and authentication functionalities

 APP IS STILL IN DEVELOPMENT
 </p>